Landscape Designer Serving

 For over 35 years, New England Tree & Landscape has completed high-end landscape builds across the South Coast, including six-figure projects in communities like The Bay Club in Mattapoisett.
 We bring that same level of planning and execution to properties in New Bedford’s South End near Clark’s Point.

 In the South End, landscaping needs to be built for real conditions, not just curb appeal.
-A project can look great the first season, then start failing because the base work was rushed or the drainage was never addressed.
+A project may look strong in the first season, then start falling apart because the base work moved too fast or the drainage was never corrected.
 That is why our process starts with landscape design and site planning, not surface materials.

-Properties near Fort Taber Park, Rodney French Boulevard, and West Beach deal with coastal wind, salt exposure, and moisture patterns that can break down patios, lawns, and planting beds if the installation is not done correctly.
-Older lots in this area also tend to have tighter layouts, uneven grades, and drainage paths that need to be corrected early, not after the first major rainstorm.
+Properties near Fort Taber Park, Rodney French Boulevard, and West Beach deal with coastal wind, salt exposure, and moisture patterns that can wear down patios, lawns, planting beds, and hardscaping if the installation is not handled correctly.
+Older lots in this part of the city also tend to have tighter layouts, uneven grades, and drainage paths that need to be corrected early, not after the first heavy rainstorm.

 We handle complete landscape design and installation using our own crews.
 That includes excavation, grading, loam installation, and drainage corrections before any permanent work begins.
-Once the base is right, we build patios, walkways, retaining walls, and stone features with proper preparation so they hold up through Massachusetts freeze-thaw cycles.
+Once the base is ready, we build Patios, Walkways, Retaining walls, and stone features with the preparation they need to hold up through Massachusetts freeze-thaw cycles.

-After construction, we complete the property with lawn installation through hydroseeding, traditional seeding, or sod, along with professional tree and shrub planting, mulch installation, and final detailing so the project looks finished when we leave.
+After construction, we finish the property with lawn installation through hydroseeding, traditional seeding, or sod, along with professional tree and shrub planting, mulch installation, and final detailing so the project looks complete when we leave.

-Once the property is built, our lawn care and landscaping maintenance programs keep it maintained long-term.
-This includes weekly mowing, edging, trimming, seasonal cleanups, pruning, bed maintenance, and mulch refreshes so the landscape stays sharp instead of slowly declining year after year.
+Once the property is built, our lawn care and landscaping maintenance programs keep it looking the way it should over the long term.
+This includes weekly mowing, edging, trimming, seasonal cleanups, pruning, bed maintenance, and mulch refreshes so the landscape stays sharp instead of slowly losing its structure year after year.

 ABOUT OUR SERVICES